rtpascual/ledger/ARCHITECTURE.md

 ### 2.2.
 Core (Shared Java Logic)

-This module is the heart of the application and contains all the logic for handling the ledger data.
-It is a standard Java library (JAR) that can be included as a dependency in other modules.
+This module is the heart of the application.
+It is a standard Java library (JAR) responsible for all business logic and data handling.
+It is completely self-contained and has no knowledge of the web or CLI layers.

-*   **POJOs (Plain Old Java Objects):** Located in `com.ledger.core.model`, these represent the core domain objects like `Transaction`, `Account`, and `Posting`.
+*   **`model`:** Located in `com.rtpascual.ledger.core.model`, these are POJOs (Plain Old Java Objects) representing the core domain objects like `Transaction`, `Account`, and `Posting`.
+They are the internal, in-memory representation of the ledger data.

-*   **DAOs (Data Access Objects):** Located in `com.ledger.core.dao`, this layer abstracts the data persistence.
-The `LedgerDao` interface and its `LedgerDaoImpl` implementation handle all read/write operations to the `.ledger` file.
+*   **`dao`:** Located in `com.rtpascual.ledger.core.dao`, this layer abstracts the data source.
+The `LedgerDAO` interface and its implementation are responsible for **parsing the `.ledger` file** and creating the initial collection of `model` objects.

+*   **`store`:** Located in `com.rtpascual.ledger.core.store`, this acts as the in-memory "repository".
+The `AccountRegistry` holds all `Account` objects after they are loaded, ensuring a single, consistent instance of each account is used throughout the application.

+*   **`dto`:** Located in `com.rtpascual.ledger.core.dto`, these are Data Transfer Objects.
+They define the "external contract" for data leaving or entering the core module.
+They are simple data structures tailored for specific use cases, like API responses.

+*   **`mapper`:** Located in `com.rtpascual.ledger.core.mapper`, this layer contains translator components.
+The `TransactionMapper` converts objects between the `model` and `dto` layers, using the `store` to look up accounts when necessary.

 ### 2.3.
 Backend (Java/Spring REST API)